BrandonKlaviyo/python-klaviyo/README.md

 ## Rate Limiting
-  If a rate limit happens it will throw a klaviyo.exceptions.KlaviyoRateLimitException This will contain a detail key with a string value mentioning the time to back off in
+  If a rate limit happens it will throw a klaviyo.exceptions.KlaviyoRateLimitException This will contain a detail key with a string value mentioning the time to back off in seconds

 ## How to use it with a Django application?